 S-Finanzgruppe's BCA is supported by its Strong+ macro profile, which is derived from the group's weighted average credit exposures, reflecting around 80% exposure to Germany, around 15% to the European Union, and around 5% worldwide.
-S-Finanzgruppe's Strong + macro profile matches the assigned macro profile to Germany, which is largely determined by the country's very high economic, institutional and government financial strength and very low susceptibility to event risk.
+S-Finanzgruppe's Strong+ macro profile matches the assigned German macro profile, which is largely determined by the country's very high economic, institutional and government financial strength and very low susceptibility to event risk.